jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 encrypting/decrypting gateway MUST, at a minimum, provide support for IPsec, TLS, or similar protection in order to provide confidentiality for the portion of the conversation between the gateway and the EAP server.
-In addition, separation of the inner and outer method servers allows for crypto-binding based on the inner method MSK to be thwarted as described in {{RFC7029}}.
+In addition, separation of the TEAP server and Inner servers allows for crypto-binding based on the inner method MSK to be thwarted as described in {{RFC7029}}.
 Implementation and deployment SHOULD adopt various mitigation strategies described in {{RFC7029}}.
 If the inner method is deriving EMSK, then this threat is mitigated